tldr-pages/tldr/pages/common/traefik.md

 > An HTTP reverse proxy and load balancer.
 > More information: <https://traefik.io>.

-- Start the server with default config:
+- Start the server with the default configuration:

 `traefik`